-There are certain things you can prepare for, like getting your vaccinations sorted and organising transport from the airport.
-But, the real threat to travelers is when weather turns nasty unexpectedly, and the local wildlife creeps up on you without warning.
+There are certain things you can prepare for, like getting your vaccinations sorted and organizing transport from the airport.
+But the real threat to travelers is when weather turns nasty unexpectedly, and the local wildlife creeps up on you without warning.

 The climate in South Africa is generally dry, warm, and sometimes humid.
 It can also be unpredictable.
 The biggest weather-related threat typically involves rain, and all of the effects it can have.

-The rainy season for the majority of the country occurs during the spring and summer months (September–February) and can bring extremely heavy rain.
+The rainy season for the majority of the country occurs during the summer months (November-March) and can bring extremely heavy rain.
 The heavier the rain, the greater the likelihood of flash flooding.

 South Africa is home to many rivers, lakes and winding creeks.
 During periods of heavy rainall, these smaller creeks may overflow and flood nearby roads.
 This can make driving extremely treacherous.